articles with #product design

 The guys made a depressing impression, or maybe clueless when I joined them at the bar.
 They seemed to have all agreed on the fact that something was changing fundamentally – and that it would involve all of them.

-But as much as they were in for a change, like in all those endless debates with clients and commissioners, the change happening right now was quite something different, and they didn’t had a clue how to deal with the situation: it seemed that their very existence was at stake!
+But as much as they were in for a change, like in all those endless debates with clients and commissioners, the change happening right now was quite something different, and they didn’t have a clue how to deal with the situation: it seemed that their very existence was at stake!

 We all want superstars, supermodels – or an ‘idol’!

-It was a terrifying sight: a clutter of cables, tubes and pipes was hanging down from the ceiling and gave the scenery the impression of a torture chamber, just like you know from these old b&w horror movies – hello from Dr Frankenstein!
+It was a terrifying sight: a clutter of cables, tubes, and pipes was hanging down from the ceiling and gave the scenery the impression of a torture chamber, just like you know from these old b&w horror movies – hello from Dr. Frankenstein!

-Hard to find these days, the old-fashioned post-order catalogue.
+Hard to find these days, the old-fashioned post-order catalog.
 Mostly you’ll find copies of this almost distinct species on kitchen tables, in crowded newspaper baskets, and for sure it’s to be found at the restroom, true?

 You can browse for hours and sniff up all those beautiful products featured on glossy pages… more…